frontierbio-tech/frontierbio-tech.github.io/studio/docs/Processes/annotation.md

 ## Overview

-The annotation system in Studio.AI is built on the [Django-Labeller](https://github.com/Britefury/django-labeller) open-source tool, integrated with additional functionality for managing training sets.
+The annotation system in Studio is built on the [Django-Labeller](https://github.com/Britefury/django-labeller) open-source tool, integrated with additional functionality for managing training sets.
 This document explains how annotation works and how to use training sets to organize your annotated tiles for machine learning.

 ## Annotation Interface